-Percocet is a mixture of Oxycodone and Acetaminophen (i.e., Tylenol); therefore, it is not commonly prescribed for chronic conditions due to the acetaminophen which over time can damage a person’s liver.
+Percocet is a mixture of oxycodone and acetaminophen.
+It is not commonly prescribed for chronic conditions due to the acetaminophen, which can damage a person’s liver over time.
 The Oxycodone that Percocet contains is a fast-acting opioid drug that is also very addictive that causes painful withdrawal symptoms when discontinued abruptly.

 Receive an instant and fully confidential addiction treatment benefits check